-George Alter, Research Professor and former Director of ICPSR, writes about the new standard (SDTL) coming out of DDI and its relevance to improving the comprehensibility of harmonisation research.
+George Alter, Research Professor and former Director of Inter-university Consortium for Political and Social Research (ICPSR), writes about the new standard (SDTL) coming out of DDI and its relevance to improving the comprehensibility of harmonisation research.

 A hallmark of research transparency in the social sciences is sharing both program code and data used in publications.
 Economists began discussing the importance of sharing program code more than twenty years ago.
 Leading journals in economics, political science, and education research now encourage or require authors to share their code.
 This is an important gain for the movement toward reproducible research, but there are important limits to current practices.

 First, authors are only required to deposit “replication data” (data for the replication of those results in the specific paper) and program code used to produce their published results.
 They are not asked to provide detailed information about data processing leading up to the replication data.
 Replication data policies are a reasonable accommodation to authors who do not want to share data that they plan to analyze in the future.
 However important steps in creating the replication data file, such as sample selection criteria, may be poorly documented.
 When a publication is based on publicly available data at a trusted digital repository (like the UK Data Service and ICPSR), there is no reason for journals to collect “replication data.”
 Program code deposited with the journal should (where confidentiality and data governance allows) reproduce the published results by starting with the original data.
 The proliferation of “replication data” tempts subsequent researchers to re-use derived datasets without re-examining the sample selection and processing procedures that created them.

 Second, data processing code is not easy to understand.
 Scripts often run to hundreds or thousands of lines.
 Finding all of the commands that affected a specific variable may be very difficult.
 Moreover, every statistical analysis package has a different language.
 Even though SAS and Python have similar capabilities, their languages are about as similar as English and Greek.